stockmq/stockmq-quik/README.md

 # Configuration

-The connector opens two sockets (Req-Rep for RPC and Pub-Sub for callback processing with exception of DataSources).
+The connector opens two sockets (Req-Rep for RPC and Pub-Sub for callback processing).
-By default callbacks are disabled because polling is much faster and doesn't require a separate thread or coroutine to handle incoming messages.
+By default callbacks are disabled (with exception of DataSources) because polling is much faster and doesn't require a separate thread or coroutine to handle incoming messages.

 ```
 STOCKMQ_RPC_TIMEOUT = 10